MaterializeInc/materialize/doc/developer/diagnostic-questions.md

 Is one worker (or a few workers) behind the others?
 - Is the data really skewed towards one (or a few workers)?
   - Is there a cross join?
+    - Is the cross join happening because the user is trying to create a particular window of time by joining a view tracking the current time to another view?
+      - How frequently is the current time being updated?
+Each update will result in new row retractions and row additions equal to the size of the other view.
+      - How frequently does the user need the current time to be updated?
+    - Are there alternatives to doing the cross join for the particular use case?
   - Is there a inner join on vacuous columns? (i.e. the columns have very few unique values)?
   - Is the data materialized as an index on vacuous columns?